 Let’s discuss the differences between a mortgage broker versus a lender to help you determine which of the two is the better fit for your needs.

 A direct mortgage lender is exactly what it sounds like – direct.
 Instead of going through a middleman to find the right lender and service your loan, a direct lender does everything in-house.
 From examining your credit to handing over the final check, a direct lender is your one-stop shop for everything involving home loans.

 Mortgage Broker vs. Direct Lender

 In most cases, a direct lender is licensed to provide mortgages in most, if not all, 50 states.
-Many mortgage brokerage companies are only licensed in few states, which can create issues if you are purchasing a property where the broker is not licensed.Direct lenders often times have a wider variety of loans you could qualify for, giving you more options when it comes to buying a home with a loan that fits your needs.
+Many mortgage brokerages are only licensed in a few states, which can create issues if you are purchasing a property where the broker is not licensed.Direct lenders often times have a wider variety of loans you could qualify for, giving you more options when it comes to buying a home with a loan that fits your needs.

 A mortgage broker is bound by the guidelines set by the individual lender.
 The broker does not have the discretion to waive certain requirements to gain your business.
 While both must follow government program requirements, direct lenders have the flexibility to waive some qualifications and fees under certain circumstances.

 Every lender charges certain fees for processing a mortgage loan; however, the fees charged by mortgage brokers are often higher than those charged by direct lenders.When deciding whether to work with a mortgage broker or a lender, it is important to ask about all fees associated with loan generation before you begin working with one company over another.